ivan-kleshnin/graphql-roadmap/README.md

 * [GraphQL by example](https://www.udemy.com/graphql-by-example/) (Udemy) (fullstack)<br>
 A rare exception of a good cource at Udemy.
 Depth and pacing are up to the point.
 * [Introduction to GraphQL](https://frontendmasters.com/courses/graphql/) (FrontendMasters) (server)<br>
-Good course on the basics.
-Scott Moss is a talented narrator.
+A good course on the basics.
 * [Advanced GraphQL](https://frontendmasters.com/courses/advanced-graphql/) (FrontendMasters) (server)<br>
 Despite the name, it's quite basic.
-Nevertheless, good to watch after the previous one.
+Watch it right after the previous one.
 * [Apollo Client with React](https://www.leveluptutorials.com/tutorials/level-1-apollo-client-with-react) (LevelUp) (client)<br>
-Good intro to Apollo Client.
+A good intro to Apollo Client.

 #### Not Recommended